mischiefsleep/Den-Core-2019/Crypto/block/README.md

 The program will split the text in blocks of the same size as the key and encrypt each block with a permutation generated from the key.

+The file poem_file.txt is provided as an example.

 ## Usage

 ```python